Dems ask FBI to probe if Trump Org is ‘criminal enterprise’

 Earlier this month, New York Attorney General Letitia James called for sharpening state law to make it clear that it is a crime for employers to threaten to deport workers without the proper documents if they complained about their wages or working conditions.

-Most of Trump’s properties were not on E-Verify’s latest list of participating employers, including the three golf clubs in New Jersey and three in New York state where workers now represented by Romero used to be employed.
+Most of Trump’s properties are not on E-Verify’s latest list of participating employers.
+That includes his three golf clubs in New Jersey and three in New York state where some of the workers now represented by Romero used to be employed.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.